IPGP/SeedlinkMiscPlugins/README.md

 - [E.1) MiscScript](README.md#e1-miscscript)
 - [E.2) MiscSerial](README.md#e2-miscserial)

-# A) Presentation : MiscSerial and miscScript, two generalist SeedLink plugins for easy integration of slow data in Seiscomp3
+# A) Presentation : MiscSerial and miscScript, two generalist SeedLink plugins for easy integration of slow data in SeisComP

-## A.1) Seiscomp3 and SeedLink
+## A.1) SeisComP and SeedLink

 *"SeisComP is likely the most widely distributed software package for seismological data acquisition and real-time data exchange over the